-All demographic data provided to the CRO by MVD and ECD is analyzed for disparate impacts against protected groups based on race, national origin (limited English proficiency), sex, age, income level or disability.
-The CRO will provide feedback, recommendations, and technical guidance to MVD and ECD regarding any potential disparate impacts.
+All demographic data provided to the CRO by MVD and ECD is analyzed for disparate impacts against protected groups based on race, national origin (limited English proficiency).
+After analysis, the CRO will provide feedback, recommendations, and technical guidance to MVD and ECD regarding any potential disparate impacts.